LifeOfPunk/Crypto-TestNets/README.md

 # The actual testnet nodes will be upload in the repository
-We have some Ecosystem Projects which will their own repository and projects that are being developed by their own.
+We have some Ecosystem Projects which structured into their own repository and projects that are being developed by their own.